v3vapp/binance-custom-order-api/README.md

+### 【Archive】A Web API that sends your order to Binance using posted parameters.

 ## Disclaimer
 This system is a mock web api for creating orders on Binance, based on the user's trading ideas.
 It is important to note that the user is fully responsible for any outcomes that may result from using this system.
 It is recommended to test the system thoroughly and understand the risks before using it for actual trading.